See “General Guidelines for Documenting Continuing Education Credits” for details on how to document CE credits

 - Presentations regarding required laboratory testing and documentation for IVF oocyte donors.

-Examples of Non-PEER Approved Programs that are NOT Acceptable for CEU Credit:
+Examples of Non-PEER Approved Programs that are NOT Acceptable for CE Credit:

 - Hospital Grand Rounds that relate heart disease and the risk factors associated with the disease.

 - Presentations regarding IVF stimulation protocols and how to manage the poor responder.

 - Presentations regarding endometriosis surgical techniques for treatment.